PerseusArkouda/ChatEvolvedDiscordBot/README.md

 node ChatEvolvedDiscord.js >> ChatEvolvedDiscord-logs.txt 2>> ChatEvolvedDiscord-errors.txt
 ```
 Save as ChatEvolvedDiscordBot.bat
-Now the bot can run just with double click and also will output to ChatEvolvedDiscord-logs.txt and the errors to ChatEvolvedDiscord-errors.txt.
+Now the bot can run just with double click and also will output to ChatEvolvedDiscord-logs.txt and the errors to ChatEvolvedDiscord-errors.txt
-Also you can drop it to your startup items to start automatically with Windows.
+Also you can drop it to your startup items to start automatically with Windows
 To do that press Windows key + R (Run) and type:
 ```
 shell:startup